1RJB/Infosec-Techweek-2024/SSRF/README.md

 # SSRF Vulnerability
 This is a web app with a vulnerability related to SSRF.
-There is 1 flag to find.
+There is 1 flag to find. app.py is the insecure version and secure_app.py is the more secure version.

 # How to run
 1. Make sure you have python installed and install requirements by running ```pip install -r requirements.txt```